 - Avoid deep class trees.
 They are hard to understand and debug;

-- Avoid classes with features and favor mix-in classes instead;
+- Avoid classes with features and favor mix-in classes or traits instead;

 - Favor precondition checking over exception handling;

 - Favor efficient algorithms over parallel computing;

 The name of identifiers in a language can support several characters.
 In most languages identifier name usually starts with lowercase letters (a..z) or capital letters (A..Z) followed by one or more characters or numbers.
 No special characters or spaces are permitted in the name except underscore (“_”).